devfile/devworkspace-operator/adr/2026-08-26-sanitize-automount-volume-names.md

 1. Sanitization is not injective: two distinct object names can map to the same volume name (e.g. `test.pullsecret` and `test-pullsecret`).
-This is an accepted trade-off — such a collision is caught by the existing `checkAutoMountVolumesForCollision` check, which surfaces a clear error rather than producing a silently broken spec.
-Previously these names were distinct;
-   the collision case is new but rare and fails loudly.
+This is an accepted trade-off.
+Because `checkAutomountVolumesForCollision` previously only detected DevWorkspace-vs-automount name collisions and mount-path collisions — not two *automounted* objects resolving to the same name — this change also extends that check to catch the new case, so it surfaces a clear error rather than producing an invalid pod spec that the API server rejects.
+Previously these names were distinct; the collision case is new but rare and fails loudly.

 ### Neutral